What do I need to know about recordkeeping?

 Credit card statements or bank statements

-Just the opposite of income, you must prove (1) that you spent money and (2) the expenses are related to your business.
+Proving expenses is just the opposite of proving income.
+You must prove (1) that you spent money and (2) the expenses are related to your business.
 Here are a few examples of such proof:

 Bank and credit card statements